 Research into critical thinking in students shows that skills are improved by taking part in management simulations.

 “Participation in simulations is an effective way to develop critical thinking skills" — Kathi J. Lovelace, Fabian Eggers and Loren R. Dyck | Academy of Management

-In this case, the content of the simulation was secondary to the intended effect.
+In a study that assesses the utility of web-based simulations for developing critical thinking skills, the content of the simulation was secondary to the intended effect.
 Even if the content of the simulation is not relevant to the exact role a learner plays in an organisation, they will benefit from taking part.

 Critical thinking, teamwork and other soft skills all improve when learners take part in a well-designed business simulation.

 Deepen learning through collaboration

 Cooperation with colleagues is rated as the most important method of learning by learners themselves.
 This comes from a sample of 2000 learners surveyed by Towards Maturity, where it is found that “86% of people find that working in collaboration with other team members is essential or very useful for learning what they need for their job.”

 A simulation lets learners work together to achieve the best results.
 Learning from a colleague’s approach to a situation and their knowledge of the industry is more useful than reading about a technique or fact.
 And cooperating and competing with different teams that you don’t usually work with enables knowledge sharing that isn’t otherwise possible.

 Towards Maturity also carried out research on the impact of business simulations elearning in their report, Online Experiential Learning: Helping Individuals Practise and Perform.
 Two-thirds of respondents reported increased engagement in the learning when it involved a simulation or other similar interactive element.